 - Small refrigerator

-This is the most ideal generator for general home usage.
+This is the ideal generator for general home usage.
 It is not heavy and can power home appliances without any problems.

 3500 watts generator